Bolan's Zip Gun: Songs and recording

-Several of the songs had a very futuristic tone, especially "Space Boss", "Think Zinc", and "Golden Belt", Bolan being a great fan of science fiction.
-The band on this album also featured a twin-drum sound on some tracks, notably "Solid Baby", provided by Davy Lutton and Paul Fenton.
+Bolan wanted to continue the funk and soul based direction recently glimpsed on Tanx and especially Zinc Alloy, although the production of the new album featured starker, stripped-down arrangements (perhaps as a reaction to the backlash given the heavily orchestrated Zinc Alloy) and lyrics which were simple and direct, often consisting of just three or four lines repeated over and over.
+Several of the songs also had a futuristic tone, especially "Space Boss", "Think Zinc", and "Golden Belt", Bolan being a great fan of science fiction.
+The album also featured a twin-drum sound on some tracks, notably "Solid Baby", provided by Davy Lutton and Paul Fenton.